Setting Healthy Boundaries

 - Identify specific, problematic behaviors.
 Thinking back to the perimeter that’s been set, what specific behaviors are crossing it?

 - Identify how you will respond if the boundary is violated.
 Will you remove yourself from the situation?
 Will you step away from an unfinished argument?
 In some cases it’s good to have escalating responses.
 If you only have a nuclear option, you may never use it.
+If you are working to improve the relationship with a non-abusive partner, maybe include restorative steps such as the Aftermath of Regrettable Incident practice.

 Have any thoughts, questions, suggestions, or comments on this article?
 Broken link?
 Wondering how to this can be applied, modified, or adapted to your polyamorous, swinging, kink/ BDSM, or otherwise interesting relationship?
 Feel free to reach out to me here.